geneontology/molecular_function_refactoring/overview.md

 ### Outputs

-* Edits are taking place on [a branched version of the GO]().
+* Edits are taking place on [a branched version of the GO](http://viewvc.geneontology.org/viewvc/GO-SVN/trunk/experimental/David/MF_refactoring/).
 Diffs can be inspected here:

-* Design patterns and templates are specified in the [GO design pattern repository]().
-Files here are automatically checked for validity using a [Tavis job].
+* Design patterns and templates are specified in the [GO design pattern repository](https://github.com/geneontology/design_patterns).
+Files here are automatically checked for validity using a [Travis job](https://travis-ci.org/geneontology/design_patterns).

 * Documentation of standard practises for LEGO annotation that maximise inference will be developed on this repostitory.